 - 2 eggs

-To Serve: Lay bacon on the croissant with melted cheese and preserves, followed by rosemary and fried egg.
-Place the top half of the croissant over the egg and eat!
+- Spoon the preserves over the cheese, then add the bacon and fried egg.
+Place the top half of the croissant over the sandwich and enjoy!